 The history department at St, Michael CHS focuses on bringing history to life for the students.
 The students have built authentic, to-scale First World War-style trenches behind the school that allow them to truly appreciate the conditions faced by our brave soldiers in the Great War.
 Students spend their days building all aspects of the trench system based on specifications they researched.
 The various types of trenches represented at St. Michael CHS include “front line” and “communication” trenches, dugouts, bunkers, and even latrines.
 This year, in special commemoration of the Battle of Vimy Ridge, they have even built a 70’ tunnel, which reflects the specifications of a front line trench at Vimy Ridge.

 Students volunteered to spend a night in the trenches re-enacting trench life and battle simulations, eating trench rations, and writing letters home all under simulated trench conditions including the sound of artillery bombardments and machine gun fire amplified through large studio speakers.
 They could truly understand the experience the soldiers went through during those cold and muddy years in the First World War.
-Going to Vimy to see the actual sight of the battle with thousands of other Canadians is a natural step in the learning process and will appropriately round off the journey back in time.Learning about Canada’s history...is necessary for students in order for them to truly appreciate… Click To Tweet
+Going to Vimy to see the actual sight of the battle with thousands of other Canadians is a natural step in the learning process and will appropriately round off the journey back in time.Learning about Canada’s history...is necessary for students in order for them to truly appreciate what we mean not only to ourselves, but the world as well.
+Click To Tweet

 It is important for students to appreciate what our brave soldiers went through throughout the wars Canada participated in.
 The connection they make by going on these trips, by researching soldiers who fought in these wars and visiting the grave sites of these soldiers in Europe and by building and experiencing trenches all help the students connect to why history is important for all to study and understand.
 I believe it was Pierre Burton who said “If you are going to teach history, throw away the textbooks”.